Transaction Categorization

 "STRIPE* VERCEL" domain: vercel.com logo: ✓ "Vercel - Software"

-confidence: 0.92 color: #000 category: "Technology"Implementation
+similarity: 0.92 color: #000 category: "Technology"Implementation

 Single Transaction

-import { Orsa } from 'orsa';
+import Orsa from '@orsa.dev/sdk';

-const orsa = new Orsa({ apiKey: process.env.ORSA_API_KEY });
+const orsa = new Orsa({ apiKey: process.env.ORSA_API_KEY! });

-async function enrichTransaction(descriptor: string, country?: string) {
+async function enrichTransaction(descriptor: string) {

 const result = await orsa.brand.transactionIdentifier({